yzpang/yzpang.github.io/_pages/house.md

 <font size="4">

-<a href="https://en.wikipedia.org/wiki/Burton–Judson_Courts" style="color: #940000">Here</a> is the Wiki page of Burton-Judson Courts, a place with unparalleled house cultures.
+<a href="https://en.wikipedia.org/wiki/Burton–Judson_Courts" style="color: #940000">Here</a> is the Wiki page of Burton-Judson Courts, a place with unparalleled house culture.
 And here are my pictures.

 </font>